Exotic pets more your speed? What do you get as a pet owner if a regular cat or dog just doesn't cut it?

 This semi-aquatic rodent is legal to own in Texas and Pennsylvania.
-In some states they are legal but require licenses.
-If you’re unsure, check with your local registration before deciding to bring home a capybara as a pet.
+In other states, they are legal but require licenses.
+It's always important check your local registration laws long before bringing home a capybara as a pet.

 2. Bearded Dragon

-Although not always an ideal pet for everyone, the serval is an incredibly beautiful exotic cat that comes from the African continent.
-Owning a serval requires a different mindset than owning a domestic cat.
+Although not always an ideal pet for everyone, the Serval is a gorgeous exotic cat from Africa.
+However, owning a Serval requires a different mindset than owning a domestic cat.

 4. Fennec Fox

 Wallabies are truly an exotic species, as they are not like any pet you've owned before.
 So if you're considering getting a wallaby as a companion, you'll want to do lots of research before bringing one home on everything from temperament, diet, housing and veterinary care.
 Lots of outdoor space is required to own a wallaby, so they are illegal to own inside many city limits.
-Check with your state before deciding to look for a wallaby as a pet – you may need to obtain a license first.
+Check with your state before deciding to look for a wallaby as a pet, as you may need to obtain a license first.

-Although there is no doubt they're absolutely adorable, chimpanzees can be difficult pets.
+Although there is no doubt they're absolutely adorable, chimpanzees can be challenging pets.

 It's legal to own a hedgehog in most states around the United States.
-However, there are a few places where it’s still illegal – Pennsylvania, Hawaii, California, Georgia and the boroughs of New York City.
+However, there are a few places where hedgehog ownership is illegal, including Pennsylvania, Hawaii, California, Georgia and the boroughs of New York City.
 Still, many states will ask for that proper permitting be obtained, so check local laws before bringing one of these sweet critters home.

 8. Hyacinth Macaw

 Even though you can own this beautiful bird as a pet, they are considered "vulnurable" status among endangered species due in large part to pet and wildlife trade around the globe -- It's estimated less than 7,000 Hyacinth Macaws remain in the wild.
-They’re costly (think upwards of ten thousand dollars) and require lots of special care.
+In addition, they're costly (think upwards of $10,000) and require a lot of special care.

-Hyacinth macaws are legal in most states as long as they are obtained legally (not stolen or imported) and the proper documentation is completed.
+Hyacinth macaws are legal in most states as long as they are obtained legally (not stolen or imported), and the proper documentation is completed.
 Consider parakeets as pets if you like birds but are looking at a more affordable and slightly less exotic version.

-As long as the chinchilla is obtained legally (not captured from the wild), it is legal to own one in most states is legal without needing a permit or registration.
+As long as the chinchilla is obtained legally (not captured from the wild), owning one in most states is legal without needing a permit or registration.

 10. Ball Python

-Some honorable mentions for the furry exotic pet trade include prairie dogs, skunks, pot-bellied pigs, red foxes, sugar gliders, slow loris, and large cats like lions, tigers.
+Some honorable mentions for the furry exotic pet trade include prairie dogs, skunks, pot-bellied pigs, red foxes, sugar gliders, slow loris, gerbils, ferrets, and large cats like lions, tigers.
 Wolves can also be owned with special exotic animal permits.
 If you are more interested in the arachnid variety, check out tarantulas or even Madagascar hissing cockroaches.
 Exotic amphibians more your style?
 Meet the axolotis.

 Think you need a pet that no one else has?
-Start with one of these exotic animals and be the talk of the neighborhood!
+Then, start with one of these exotic animals and be the talk of the neighborhood!
 But make sure you do your research in your particular state; exotic pet ownership is nothing to take lightly!